Special Counsel Robert Mueller May Step Down From Trump Russia Probe

-In a recent report offered up by The Hill, it appears that Special Counsel Robert Mueller is in the process of hiring additional prosecutors to handle the file that is colloquially known as the Trump / Russia probe into alleged international interference with regards to the 2016 presidential election.
+In a recent report offered up by The Hill, it appears that special counsel Robert Mueller is in the process of hiring additional prosecutors to handle the file that is colloquially known as the Trump-Russia probe into alleged international interference with regards to the 2016 presidential election.

 Several anonymous sources – current and former U.S. officials according to The Hill – allege that Mueller is adding these prosecutors in advance of a potential decision to step away from the probe personally, leaving the matter in the hands of a larger team that had followed him this far.
 Mueller’s team is currently comprised of 17 federal prosecutors, having grown in size and scope as time has crawled along.